-With millions of people around the world having to contend with the prospect of working from home because of the current coronavirus (COVID-19) pandemic, some have jumped for joy at not having to endure the early morning commute to the office, while others feel they may work less effectively because of the potential distractions they may face in their home environment.
+With millions of people now working from home because of the coronavirus (COVID-19) pandemic, some are excited by having the chance to work from home, avoiding the early morning commute to the office.
+Others feel they may work less effectively because of the potential distractions they may face in their home environment.

-With more than three out of five people able to save more money on childcare costs, and seven out of ten individuals claiming that they feel less stressed because of flexible working (source), it shows two of the many advantages remote working can offer.
-This article explores the top ten benefits of working from home and how you can work more effectively away from the office.
+More than three out of five people are saving money on childcare costs, and seven out of ten individuals claim they feel less stressed because of flexible working it's clear to see some of the benefits that come from remote working.

-Some people may disagree; however, studies have shown that many people are more productive at home than they are in the office.
-This is because, remote working allows you to be more in control of your tasks and removes the everyday office distractions such as loud co-workers, noisy keyboard tappers, obligatory socialising when you nip to the kitchen for your third cup of coffee and team-members constantly interrupting you in the middle of a piece of work.
+Studies have shown that many people are more productive working at home than they are in the office.
+Remote working enables you to be more in control of your tasks and removes the everyday office distractions such as loud co-workers, noisy keyboard tappers, obligatory socialising when you nip to the kitchen for your third cup of coffee, and team members constantly interrupting you in the middle of a piece of work.